llamm-de/covid_data_aachen/README.md

 The data is provided as a SQLite database.
 You will find functionality to export the data from this database within the ```dbController``` class.

 ## Evaluating the data
-You can find some pre-written jupyter notebooks for the evaluation of the provided data in the ```scripts``` directory.
+You can find some pre-written jupyter notebooks for the evaluation of the provided data in the ```src/notebooks``` directory.

 ### Examples of evaluations
 ![](./data/evaluations/sevendays.png)